 How to travel around Australia

-Bus Travel in Australia is convenient for backpackers, and there are many bus pass available to choose from.
-Greyhound Australia is the best company for offering good value backpacker passes.
+Bus Travel in Australia is convenient for backpackers, and many bus passes are available.
+Greyhound Australia is the best company for offering good-value backpacker passes.
 If you prefer driving, then you can look for carpooling or lifts.

 Avoid too much flying.

-Depending on the time frame and destinations, travelling by bus or a by car is the way to go.
-This is a better way to allows you to enjoy the beauty of the century.
+Travelling by bus or car is the way to go depending on the time frame and destination.
+This is a better way to allow you to enjoy the beauty of the century.
 But if you have to cover long distances of +1000 km, it makes sense to book inland flights.

 Stay in touch with family and home.

 For local calls, you can either use a national phone card or get a local Travel Sim card for your cellular phone.
-If you are staying for longer than four weeks, it is worth it.
+It is worth it if you stay longer than four weeks.
 Use Telstra.com.au for your SIM card.
 It’s the most reliable in terms of country-wide coverage but a bit more expensive than other providers.

 Stay Safe in Australia

 Do not walk alone in remote areas.

 Australia is a safe country for solo travellers and backpackers.
-That being said, you should always beware of your surroundings, either in cities or suburban areas, do not walk alone at night and when off the tracking paths in national parks.
+That being said, you should always beware of your surroundings, either in cities or suburban areas, and do not walk alone at night and when off the tracking paths in national parks.
 It’s easy to get lost.
-In Australia, the mobile phone doesn’t work in remote areas, so for your safety, stick to the marked walking trails all the times.
+In Australia, mobile phones don’t work in remote areas, so for your safety, always stick to the marked walking trails.

 Protect your skin with sunblock.

-Australia is really a sunburnt country, and you should beware of this.
+Australia is a sunburnt country, and you should beware of this.
 Use +30 sun protection, even on a cloudy day.
-The sunlight in the southern hemisphere is powerful, and you easily get sunburnt.
+The sunlight in the southern hemisphere is powerful, and you quickly get sunburnt.
 Be careful and do not underestimate this aspect.
 It’s crucial for your skin health and overall trip enjoyment.